 - Working with the Abu Dhabi National Oil Company (ADNOC) on the Al Hosn Gas Project to develop one of the largest natural gas fields in the Middle East

-Oxy invests in state-of-the-art equipment and tools to find, develop, produce and deliver energy resources.
+Occidental invests in state-of-the-art equipment and tools to find, develop, produce and deliver energy resources.

-In both domestic and international operations, Oxy is an acknowledged leader in cost-effectively increasing production from mature oil and gas fields and accessing hard-to-recover reserves through the application of enhanced oil recovery (EOR) techniques.
+In both domestic and international operations, Occidental is an acknowledged leader in cost-effectively increasing production from mature oil and gas fields and accessing hard-to-recover reserves through the application of enhanced oil recovery (EOR) techniques.
 Among these is carbon dioxide (CO2) flooding, commonly known as CO2 EOR, which can increase ultimate oil and associated gas recovery by 10 to 25 percent in the fields where it is employed.
-Circulating in a “closed loop” process, over time virtually all of the CO2 is safely and securely sequestered in the reservoir.
-In addition to boosting oil and gas production, this technology provides environmental benefits.
+Circulating in a "closed loop" process, over time virtually all of the CO2 is safely and securely sequestered in the reservoir.
+Thus, in addition to boosting oil and gas production, this technology provides environmental benefits.